kennethnakasone/simorgh/README.md

 ```

 ### Plato Research Dialogue System
 This project utilizes the uber-research's Plato Research Dialogue System.
+The repository can be found [HERE](https://github.com/uber-research/plato-research-dialogue-system).

+### Tacotron-2
-The repository can be found [HERE](https://github.com/uber-research/plato-research-dialogue-system)
+This project utilizes Rayhane-mamah's Tacotron-2 implementation for voice synthesis.
+The repository can be found [HERE](https://github.com/Rayhane-mamah/Tacotron-2).

 ### Markdown